Ohio State football: Don’t rule out Joe Burrow in Buckeyes’ quarterback battle

 — OhioState4life❗ (@aiden_bowles) March 12, 2018

 First of all, let’s start with some apologies.
-One for repurposing a genuine question about the quarterbacks, and a second to Joe Burrow for the fact that he’s so often been overlooked during the last couple months.
+One for repurposing a genuine question about the quarterbacks, and a second to Joe Burrow for the fact that he’s so often been overlooked during the last few months.
 Right here in this space, there has been plenty of speculating about what Tate Martell’s role will be and even more full-throated projections that Dwayne Haskins will be the starting quarterback.
-I still believe that Ohio State will carve out a role for its dual-threat redshirt freshman, and nothing has changed my belief that the rifle-armed Haskins will eventually be the main guy for the defending Big Ten champions.
+I still believe that Ohio State will carve out a role for its dual-threat redshirt freshman, and nothing has changed my belief that the rifle-armed Haskins eventually will be the main guy for the defending Big Ten champions.

 But Burrow is still around, still talented and still drawing praise from Urban Meyer.
 All of those things are relevant, and it’s probably time to take them more seriously when breaking down this battle throughout in spring camp.
 Let’s go through them in order.